Venus & Mars (Jett Rebel album): Personnel

-The two EP,s are digitally recorded.
+The two EPs are digitally recorded.
 Jett Rebel stopped recording his music digitally in 2015.
 He is an active supporter of analog recording.
-All instruments and vocals are played by Rebel himself.Except for the drums on On top Of The World.
+All instruments and vocals are played by Rebel himself.Except for the drums on On top of the World.

 The album has been released on compact disc and LP.
 On April 19, 2014 at Record Store Day, a special limited edition of the two EP's was released on colored vinyl, Venus in psychedelic green and Mars in psychedelic red.
 Of these, 500 were pressed by Music On Vinyl.
 Venus & Mars is also published on black vinyl.

 Venus & Mars has been released by Vosmeijer Media.
 It was exclusively licensed to Sony Music Entertainment Nederland B.V.